Spiking

 - Memory loss and blackouts

-When might it be a medical emergency?
+When is it a medical emergency?

 Medical emergencies can include any of these, but are not limited to: